 As with most doctoral programs in Counseling Psychology, admission is highly competitive.
-We receive 100-150 applications per year and accept approximately 4-6 students.
-Among students who entered the program during the past three years, the average FRK index was 6.7.
-Average GPA, GRE verbal, and GRE quant scores have been 3.60., 156, and 151, respectively.
+We receive 70-80 applications per year and accept approximately 4-6 students.
+Among students who entered the program during the past three years, the average upper-division undergraduate GPA has been 3.7.